Instruction to Authors

 Example: Environmental Health Research Center, Research Institute for Health Development, Kurdistan University of Medical Sciences, Sanandaj, Iran

-An abstract of 130 to 250 words that sketches the purpose of the study; basic procedures; main findings its novelty; discussions and the principal conclusions, should not contain any undefined abbreviations or references.
-This abstract should consist of ONE paragraph (Non-structured Abstract).
+An abstract of 130 to 250 words that sketches the purpose of the study; This abstract should consist of the following parts: Background, Methods, Results and Conclusions.
+It should be noted that the abstract does not contain any undefined abbreviations or references.
 It should briefly describe the problem being addressed in the study, how the study was performed, the salient results, and what the authors conclude from the results respectively (a summary of the major findings in the manuscript) and also, it should be accessible (jargon-free and clear to the readers).

 Keywords: Provide 3-7 indexing keywords preferably not mentioned in the title.
 Keywords are preferred to be in accordance with MeSH (http://www.ncbi.nlm.nih.gov/mesh) terms.